ImNotTheGuy/BootStrap/README.md

 }
 ```

 This will override the `row` class of bootstrap on defined attributes, but will keep it's core working.

+### Combining multiple classes

+In our example, we can combine the `col` class with a personal class called `topic`.
+This will keep the grid-layout of the `col` class but will add caracteristics of the `topic` class: `<div class="col topic">`

+tip: *on Firefox, to change the layout to mobile devices, use *`CTRL + SHIFT + M` *and select the device you want*

+### Bootstrap grid layout specifications

+By default, 1 `row` is comprised of 12 `col`.
+If you have only 4 elements, each `col` will actually be 3 columns.

+To override this, you can specify how many columns for each `col` element you want using: `<div class="col-n">`

+For different screen types, you can specify the behaviour of the layout by using screen size suffixes
+- `-lg`: large
+- `-md`: medium
+- `-sm`: small
+- `-xs`: extra-small

+Used as follows: `<div class="col-lg-3 col-md-6 col-sm-9 col-xs-12"> `